İnci Türkay

-İnci Türkay (born July 15, 1972) is a Turkish actress who is best known for playing "Betüş" in Sihirli Annem (My Magical Mom).
+İnci Türkay (born July 15, 1972) is a Turkish actress and acting teacher.
+She is best known for playing "Betüş" in hit fantasy child series Sihirli Annem (2003-2012) and franchise animated child films "Köstebekgiller".

 She completed her education in the theatre program at Hacettepe University Ankara State Conservatory, and later worked in the Trabzon State Theatre.

 In 2001, she began her television career with "Dünya Varmış".
 Then, she acted the leading role in Sihirli Annem.
 She starred together with Nevra Serezli in this television series.

 In 2004, she married a businessman named Ahmet Eroglu.
 She has a son named Ali.
 At the beginning of 2009, she established a toy store called "Tayga Toys".
 She divorced her husband in 2009.
 In September 2019, she married Atilla Saral, with whom she had been in a relationship for 11 years.